SURE: Safe Uncertainty-Aware Robot-Environment Interaction using Trajectory Optimization: Abstract

 \section{Abstract}

-Robotic tasks involving contact interactions pose significant challenges for trajectory optimization due to discontinuous dynamics.
-Conventional formulations typically assume deterministic contact events, which limit robustness and adaptability in real-world settings.
-In this work, we propose SURE, a robust trajectory optimization framework that explicitly accounts for contact timing uncertainty.
-By allowing multiple trajectories to branch from possible pre-impact states and later rejoin a shared trajectory, SURE achieves both robustness and computational efficiency within a unified optimization framework.
+Robotic tasks involving contact interactions pose significant challenges for Trajectory Optimization (TO) due to discontinuous dynamics.
+Conventional formulations typically assume deterministic contact events, limiting robustness and adaptability in real-world settings.
+In this work, we propose SURE, a robust TO framework that explicitly accounts for uncertainty in contact timing.
+By allowing multiple trajectories to branch from possible pre-impact states and subsequently merge into a shared trajectory, SURE achieves both robustness and computational efficiency within a unified optimization framework.
 We evaluate SURE on two representative tasks with unknown impact times.
-In a cart–pole balancing task involving uncertain wall location, SURE achieves an average improvement of 21.6\% in success rate when branch switching is enabled during control.
+In a cart-pole impact task with uncertain wall location, SURE achieves an average improvement of 21.6\% in success rate when branch switching is enabled during control.
 In an egg-catching experiment using a robotic manipulator, SURE improves the success rate by 40\%.
 These results demonstrate that SURE substantially enhances robustness compared to conventional nominal formulations.
 A supplementary video demonstrating the results is available \href{https://www.youtube.com/watch?v=EhXzrgQxk3g}{here}.